DP-404/Sunrider-MoA-DP404-Mod/README.md

 - Translated R&D, ship map, buffs tooltips, CGs, backgrounds, buttons and other images.

 ### Bugs and Other fixes
+- Fixed the appearance of a wrong bg in the gallery without the decensor mod.
 - Fixed spanish translation errors.

 ## DP404 Mod v1.4b